Why Your Diabetes App Should Track and Help You Manage All Aspects of Your Diabetes

-The Importance of Comprehensive Management in Achieving Better Outcomes for Patients with Diabetes
+The Importance of Comprehensive Diabetes Management in Lowering Long-Term Risk and Improving Outcomes

 Diabetes is a condition which affects many parts of the body in different ways at different times during its lifespan.
 The aim of diabetes management at earlier stages in its lifespan is maintain good blood glucose control which, if sustained, will significantly reduce the risk of long-term complications.

 But is diabetes only about blood glucose control and nothing else?
 Far from it...
 Clinical best practice involves a holistic view of diabetes management, where patients may need to modify their lifestyles in a variety of ways in order to achieve treatment goals.